 - A stainless-steel ladle.
 You may already have a nice soup ladle that will work well for filling canning jars, but if you’re buying a new one, go for a long-handled model with a pouring spout or rim.

-- Jar lifter.
+- A jar lifter.
 These specialized tongs that fit around the base of the canning-jar rims to safely grasp and lift hot jars straight up and out of the canner after processing, or to lower them into a canner of boiling water.

 - A food mill or strainer.
 There are many styles and sizes of these devices, designed for mashing soft, cooked foods, and sieving them to remove skins and seeds from the pulp.
 I’m still using an old hand-cranked Foley Food Mill inherited from my mom, though I also have a modern, heavy-duty food mill that clamps to the countertop and that came with several different-sized screens.
 I rarely pull it out; in the flurry of summer gardening, harvesting, and preserving, it takes too long to assemble and clean.
 The old Foley hangs from a hook, ready to go.
 Plus, it’s reliable, although it takes a little muscle power, and easy to clean.